doj/dracopy/README.md

 TODO
 -----
 the following features or bugs should be fixed:
-- enlarge current window with
+- reading device ID sometimes crashes
 - use 'n' 'p' to go to next/prev page in window
 - copy some more features from 10.e
  + better dir handling (vice)